bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 > would be in the Java link above.

 The recommendation is to use the JSON codec for schema messages.
 Other encodings like BER, XML, etc are also supported but not recommended.
-C++ SDK uses the [`baljsn`](https://github.com/bloomberg/bde/tree/main/groups/bal/baljsn) codec for JSON encoding, and Java SDK uses [`gson`](https://github.com/google/gson) codec.
+The C++ SDK uses the [`baljsn`](https://github.com/bloomberg/bde/tree/main/groups/bal/baljsn) codec for JSON encoding, and the Java SDK uses [`gson`](https://github.com/google/gson) codec.

 Here's a list of schema messages which are exchanged between BlazingMQ client